AngePang/gettingandcleaningdata/README.md

 1. Codebook: Describes the variables in the summarized haraverages dataset.
 2. run_analysis.R: Script which runs on the HAR dataset to generate the summarized haraverages dataset.
-3. haraverages.rda: The summarized dataset obtained after running the run_analysis.R script.
+3. haraverages.txt: The summarized dataset obtained after running the run_analysis.R script.

 ## Analysis Script